phasegenomics/FALCON-Phase/README.md

 To run the pipeline you need a FALCON-Unzip assembly and Hi-C data.
 See [PacBio](https://www.pacb.com/calculator-whole-genome-sequencing/) recommendations for assembly coverage.
 For Hi-C we suggest 100 million read pairs per 1 Gb of genome length, with adjustments for genome complexity and library quality.

+FALCON-Phase can be used to phase haplotype blocks within a contig and contigs within scaffolds.
+See our [preprint](broken link) for details.

 ## Dependencies :rage2: